Breathing Exercises To Fight Daily Anxiety With Ancient Sagacity

 FPJ , Canva

-Star Breathing Star breathing is another fun exercise, like box breathing.
+Star Breathing: Star breathing is another fun exercise, like the box breathing.
 Draw a star to keep breaths in order and control your conscious and subconscious mind.

 FPJ , Pinterest